A Potential Foundation for Emergent Space-Time: Quantifying a Chain

 where the function $s$ is to be determined, the $a$ and $b$ in $d([a,b]_{\P})$ represent the chain elements, and the $a$ and $b$ in $s(a,b)$ represent the valuations of the chain elements.
 By applying (\ref{eq:additivity-of-closed-intervals}) we have a functional equation for the function $s$

 which has as its solution

 where $g$ is an arbitrary function, since $s(a,c)$ cannot depend on $b$.

 Since $g$ is an arbitrary function, we lose no generality by taking it to be the identity, so that $s(a,b) = b-a$.
-The result is that the the length of the interval is found by taking the difference of the valuations assigned to its endpoints
+The result is that \red we have proved that we lose no generality by taking the length of the interval to be the difference of the valuations assigned to its endpoints